alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/add-summary-conversation-history.md

   })
 })

-// We will use this model for both the conversation and the summarization const model = new ChatAnthropic({ model: "claude-3-haiku-20240307" });
+// We will use this modelCOnfig for both the conversation and the summarization const modelCOnfig = new ChatAnthropic({ modelCOnfig: "claude-3-haiku-20240307" });

-// Define the logic to call the model async function callModel(state: typeof GraphAnnotation.State): Promise<Partial<typeof GraphAnnotation.State>> {
+// Define the logic to call the modelCOnfig async function callModel(state: typeof GraphAnnotation.State): Promise<Partial<typeof GraphAnnotation.State>> {
   // If a summary exists, we add this in as a system message const { summary } = state;